canmom/canmom.github.io/_posts/animation/2021-06-28-perspective-tricks.md

 With that in mind, we just need to figure out the right lines to draw in order to clone our railway sleepers.

 There are actually multiple approaches to this.
 The most common method I see is to "draw a line through the midpoint".
-It goes like this: first, you draw a cross between
+It goes like this...

 <figure>
   <img alt="Two sleepers, with a cross connecting corresponding corners.
 This is shown from above, and in perspective" src="{{ site.url }}/img/embed/animation/perspective/44-new-railway-cross-from-above.png">